rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 ### Union Types

-[Union Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types) in Typescript are a powerful way to describe a value that could one of two or more types.
-They are particularly useful in codebases that are transitioning from Javascript to Typescript.
-Where one function may accept an input parameter that can be one of several different types.
+[Union Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types) in Typescript are a powerful way to describe a value that could be one of two or more types.
+They are particularly useful in codebases that are transitioning from Javascript to Typescript, where one function may accept an input parameter that can be one of several different types.

 Here‘s an example of that in action, taken from the Typescript docs:
 ```